gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/classic-papers.md

 This paper is a great elaboration about complexity, its causes and how to manage it.

-The authors distinguish between two types of complexity: *essential complexity* and *accidental complexity*.
+Like Wirth, the authors distinguish between two types of complexity: *essential complexity* and *accidental complexity*.
 The latter is the main reason why systems are much more complex than necessary.
 Further they expose **state** as another major cause for complexity, but also code volume